Robert Zwanzig: Background

-An important result of the Zwanzig-Mori formalism, the Nakajima-Zwanzig equation, bears his name and reflects the important contributions of Sadao Nakajima made around the same time.
+An important result of the Mori-Zwanzig formalism, the Nakajima-Zwanzig equation, bears his name and reflects the important contributions of Sadao Nakajima made around the same time.

 Together with Tsu-Wei Nee he derived a theory for the dielectric function and dielectric friction of dipolar liquids based on an extension of Lars Onsager's work.
 Later he worked on the protein folding problem among other things.